 Since January 2019 Lucy has been Music Director of the Orlando Chamber Choir, an excellent amateur chamber choir specializing in Renaissance and Baroque music.
 Lucy is also the founder and conductor of the Concordium String Ensemble, whose most recent concert included Finzi Dies Natalis and Holst St Paul's Suite in the Music By The Bridge series at All Saints Putney.
 In January 2020 Lucy conducted recording sessions at Air Studios for the film The Green Knight.
 In 2018 she conducted Blaze chamber ensemble in a performance of Wagner's Siegfried Idyll in London, and was chorus master for the SWAP'ra gala at Opera Holland Park.

 Lucy is a committed singing teacher of both children and adults.
-She has taught at the Lady Eleanor Holles School since 2009, and is looking forward to working with the Girls' Choir of the National Youth Choir of Great Britain in April 2020.
+She has taught at the Lady Eleanor Holles School since 2009.
 Whilst studying for her Masters in Vocal Performance at the Royal Academy of Music Lucy also completed her Licentiate of the Royal Academy of Music (the Academy's teaching diploma).
 She takes a keen interest in vocal pedagogy and stays up to date with the latest research.
 For more information please visit Learn To Sing.

 Lucy graduated with distinction for her Masters in Vocal Performance at the Royal Academy of Music in July 2011, where she was awarded the S and M Eyres Wilson Scholarship and supported by the Josephine Baker Trust.
 She previously read Modern Languages at Girton College, Cambridge, where she was a choral and instrumental scholar.
 She also played the violin in the National Youth Orchestra of Great Britain and its Italian equivalent, L’Orchestra Giovanile Italiana, and spent a year studying at the Scuola di Musica di Fiesole, Italy.